Every Movie in the DC Extended Universe, Ranked

 The DC Extended Universe was born in a state of crisis.
 When Marvel kicked off its world-conquering, ever-expanding "Cinematic Universe" with Iron Man in May of 2008, Warner Brothers was mere months away from releasing The Dark Knight, one of the most critically and financially successful superhero movies ever made.
 In comparison, Marvel Studios, striking out on its own after years of licensing its characters to other studios like Fox and Sony, was the (relatively) scrappy upstart.
 But by the time director Christopher Nolan brought his high-minded Bat-trilogy to a close with 2012's The Dark Knight Rises, the ground had shifted.
 Standalone features were out; interconnected narrative playgrounds were in.

-(A note: This list only contains the films in the DC Extended Universe, and therefore doesn't include older Warner Brothers movies based on DC properties like any of the previous Batman films, the Christopher Reeve Superman movies, Superman Returns, or Green Lantern.)
+(A note: This list only contains the films in the DC Extended Universe, and therefore doesn't include older Warner Brothers movies based on DC properties like any of the previous Batman films, the Christopher Reeve Superman movies, Superman Returns, or Green Lantern, though you'll find most of them on HBO Max, too.)

 What makes Suicide Squad the worst entry in the DC Extended Universe?
 While it's tempting to place the blame for the movie's creative failure on one party's shoulders -- Jared Leto's Hot Topic-core take on the (barely in the movie) Joker, Will Smith's sleepy turn as sad-dad leader Deadshot, or director David Ayer's visually drab action sequences all fail to inspire much excitement -- this is a case where nearly every aspect of the film fails to congeal.
 A scrappy, Dirty Dozen style superhero movie where villains team up to take on an even more evil, meaner class of villain shouldn't feel so belabored; the premise demands either a light touch or a total commitment to nihilism.
 The version of the story we got, which was reportedly reshot and tinkered with heavily leading up to its release, never settles on a tone or pinpoints a compelling theme.
 Like the forced camaraderie between the squad itself, nothing clicks. -- Dan Jackson